Freddie Freeman Preview, Player Props: Dodgers vs. Guardians

 Freddie Freeman At The Plate

+- Freeman has an OPS of .992, fueled by an OBP of .413 to go with a slugging percentage of .578.
+All three of those stats are best among Los Angeles hitters this season.

-- Among the qualifying batters, he ranks second in batting average, while his on-base percentage ranks second and he is fourth in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks second, his on-base percentage ranks second, and he is fourth in the league in slugging.

-- In 76.4% of his 123 games this season, Freeman has picked up at least one hit.
-He's also had 50 multi-hit games.
+- Freeman has picked up a hit in 95 of 124 games this year, with multiple hits 50 times.

-- Freeman has driven in a run in 51 games this season (41.5%), including 19 games with more than one RBI (15.4%).
-He has also driven in three or more of his team's runs in 12 contests.
+- In 52 games this season (41.9%), Freeman has picked up an RBI, and in 19 of those games (15.3%) he had more than one.
+He has also driven home three or more of his team's runs in 12 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.